 - SEC. .
 Section 153 of the Code of Civil Procedure is amended to read:

 - 153. Except as otherwise expressly provided by law, the seal of a court need not be affixed to any proceeding therein, or to any document, except to the following:

+- 1---To-a-wfit+

+- 2---To-a-summens+

-- 1---To-a-writ;
+- 3---To-a-warrant-of-arrest

-- 2---Te-a-summens+
+- 4---To-the-certificate-of-probate-of-a-will-or-of-the-appointment

+of-an-executor,-administrator,-guardian,-or-conservator.

-- - (a) A writ.
+- (a) A writ.

 - (b) A summons.

 - (c) A warrant of arrest.

-Gomment.
+Comment.
 Section 153 is amended to delete the former reference to papers in probate.
-This provision was unnecessary, since the seal is expressly provided the relevant statutes in these cases.
+This provision was unnecessary, since the seal is expressly provided for in the relevant statutes in these cases.
 See Prob.
 Code §§ (certificate of probate), (letters of personal representative), (letters of guardianship or conservatorship).